 Before You Begin

-If you have water on the floor or on top of the unit (this is different from water leaking from a supply line above the unit), you’ll probably need a new water heater.
-The data plate on your current tank has size and energy specifications that help make buying a comparable unit easier.
-If your family has changed size, it's a good time to consider upsizing or downsizing your electric water heater.
+The data plate on your current tank has the date of manufacture, size and energy specifications that help make buying a comparable unit easier.
+If your family size has changed, it's a good time to consider upgrading or possibly downsizing your electric water heater.

 Good to Know

-Water Pressure
+Check Your Water Pressure

 Pressure gauge attached to a hose at an outdoor spigot to determine the home's water pressure.